jlmelville/sneer/docs/visualization.md

 the `x` parameter, the function will attempt to do the right thing.
 What this means in practice is:

-* it first of all looks for a column of strings, where each member can be interpreted as a color.
+* first of all, it looks for a column of strings, where each member can be interpreted as a color.
 If it finds one, it will use that for colors.
 If it finds more than one, it uses the last column it finds.
 * otherwise, if looks for a factor column.
 If it finds one, it maps that to